OysterRiverOverdrive/Reefscape2025-Nautilus/README.md

 In the terminal, type `./gradlew build`
 ### Spotless
 Spotless is a service that runs inorder to maintain code quality.
 If spotless fails when building the code.
 Open the terminal (Ctrl + ~) and type `./gradlew spotlessApply`

+### Refreshing Dependencies
+In order to deal with new dependencies, run `./gradlew build --refresh-dependencies`.
+This command will take longer than a normal build and needs an internet connection